MattJOlson/MattJOlson.github.io/_drafts/getting-started-with-ionide.md

 ah, not downloaded I guess?
 No, it's in ./packages/Newtonsoft.Json Aha!
 Open foo.fsproj, from that buffer, CSP Paket Add Nuget Package (to current project)
+- That adds it to foo.fsproj and paket.dependencies, but build can't find it